Skip to main content

 Season’s greetings from here, with more love than this card can really hold.

-Being away at this time of year always makes me notice the little things I miss: the familiar noise at home, the food, the old stories, and the way the holidays feel different when we are in the same room.
+Being away this time of year always makes me notice all the little things I miss: the familiar noise at home, the food, the old stories, and how the holidays just feel different when we’re together.

 I hope you both have a peaceful and happy holiday season.
-Please know that I am thinking of you, missing you, and feeling grateful for every tradition, memory, and bit of love you have given me.
+Please know I’m thinking of you, missing you, and feeling grateful for every tradition, memory, and bit of love you’ve given me.

-I can’t wait for the next time we are all together again.
+I can’t wait for the next time we’re all together again.

 With all my love,